denuoweb/metamask-extension/README.md

 This is an alpha version of Metamask with HTMLCOIN support

-To use Web3 in HTMLCOIN Dapps, use `window.htmlcoin` as your Web3 provider instead of `window.ethereum`
+To use Web3 in HTMLCOIN Dapps, use `window.altmasq` as your Web3 provider instead of `window.altmasq`

 See [Releases](https://github.com/htmlcoin/metamask-extension/releases) for tags/releases with HTMLCOIN support